 - a.
-The Candidate must:

-- meet the prerequisites

-- · pay the applicable exam fees;

-- accept the terms and conditions of this Agreement before completing the Exam;

-- pass the exam(s)

-- keep contact information up to date
+The Candidate or certified individual must: - meet the prerequisites - pay the applicable exam fees; - accept the terms and conditions of this Agreement before completing the Exam; - pass the exam(s) - keep contact information up to date - b.

-- b.
 Modification to Certification Requirements.
-BPI's Director level staff may expand or reduce the title or scope of the desired certification or withdraw the certification.
+BPI's Director level staff may expand or reduce the title or scope of the desired certification or withdraw the certification. - c.

-- c.
 Termination.
-Candidate may terminate this Agreement at any time upon written notice to BPI.
-The Certification is valid for a period of three (3) years after the date of passing the last qualifying exam.
-If the candidate chooses to terminate this agreement prior to the expiration date of their certification, the certification, including all related material, must be surrendered and will be void.
+Candidate or certified individual may terminate this Agreement at any time upon written notice to BPI.
+The Certification or certified individual is valid for a period of three (3) years after the date of passing the last qualifying exam.
+If the candidate or certified individual chooses to terminate this agreement prior to the expiration date of their certification, the certification, including all related material, must be surrendered and will be void.
 Upon termination of this Agreement and after the expiration of the Certification, all rights related to the Candidate's Certification, including all rights to use the Certification and the Logo, will immediately terminate.

-- 2. COMPLIANCE WITH TESTING REGULATIONS
+2. COMPLIANCE WITH TESTING REGULATIONS

-Candidate agrees to comply with all testing regulations required by BPI and/or its Test Centers and testing centers.
+Candidate or certified individual agrees to comply with all testing regulations required by BPI and/or its Test Centers and testing centers.